 My top tools for coaches

-Since I serve primarily coaches, I’ve developed a few tools of my own based on my work with my clients and my own business.
+Since I serve primarily coaches and healers, I’ve developed a few tools of my own based on my work with my clients and growing my own business.

 Here are a few of my tools:

 - Coaching Business Starter Checklist: A checklist for all the things to consider when starting your coaching business

 - Market Research Guide for Coaches: A guide that takes you through the market research process to validate your offerings and get feedback from your ideal clients

 - Product Roadmap: A template that shows how to map out your service offerings in your coaching business

 What’s your favorite tool for your coaching business?
 Let me know in the comments!

 Heads up, I’m an affiliate for a few things on this list.
 I would never recommend anything that I don’t personally use.
 That said, if you ever have an issue with anything I recommend, please let me know!
 My goal is to support you in your business.